 The program comes with an initial collection of figure symbols.
-These are categorized by shape and by diagram type such as flowcharting symbols.
-You can add new symbols to your gallery by obtaining extension packs from the publisher.
+These are categorized by shape and by diagram type.

 Using the Figure Symbol Gallery dialog box

 Invoke the Figure Symbol Gallery dialog box to find, preview, and select a figure symbol.